All Episodes

 The very idea that a quest for individuality, individualism, and a desire to be left alone by government shortens your life.

-There is, and we are living in it, the biggest most oppressive full court press to subjugate every citizen to government that I have ever seen in my life.
+There is, and we are living in it, the biggest, most oppressive, full court press to subjugate every citizen to government that I have ever seen in my life.

 This is not even media.

-Yes, the story appears in the New York Times, but this isn't news, and these people are not even journalists.
+Yes, the story appears in the New York Times, but this isn't news.

 They're not media.

-These are propagandists, these are these reporters.
+These are these reporters.

 This is Sabrina Tavernese, the authorette here, but she's not a journalist.